Numbers generate contributions that support scholarships for workshops.

 Clinical psychologists posit the need for wholesale and radical change, not only in how we understand mental health problems but in how we communicate positivity and collaboration with the client.
 This radical change, however, should not be a dissolution of approaches but an intense review of their efficacy, and repudiation of the one-size-fits-all stance within the mental health community.

 Certain fundamentals like language, perspective, and diagnosis demand drastic adjustment.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) abandoned the word neurosis in 1980 but it remains the go-to term in the mental health community.
 One only needs the American Psychological Association (APA, 2020) definition of neurosis to comprehend the pathographic focus of the disease model.
 Neurosis is any one of a variety of mental disorders characterized by distressing emotional symptoms, such as persistent and irrational fears, obsessive thoughts, compulsive acts, dissociative states, and somatic and depressive reactions.
 The symptoms do not involve gross personality disorganization, total lack of insight, or loss of contact with reality (compare psychosis).
 In psychoanalysis, neuroses are generally viewed as exaggerated, unconscious methods of coping with internal conflicts and the anxiety they produce.

 Establishing new parameters of wellness calls for a reformation of thought and concept.
-In 2004, the World Health Organization began promoting the advantages of the wellness over disease perspective, defining health as a state of physical, mental, and social well-being and not merely the absence of disease or infirmity.
+In 2004, the World Health Organization began promoting the advantages of wellness over disease perspective, defining health as a state of physical, mental, and social well-being and not merely the absence of disease or infirmity.
 The World Psychiatric Association has aligned with the wellness model and it has become a central focus of international policy.
 Evolving psychological approaches have become bellwethers for the research and study of the positive character strengths that facilitate the motivation, persistence, and perseverance helpful to recovery.
-As positive psychologists point out, “psychological wellbeing is viewed as not only the absence of mental disorder but also the presence of positive psychological resources.”
+As positive psychologists point out, “psychological well-being is viewed as not only the absence of mental disorder but also the presence of positive psychological resources.”
 Wellness must become the central focus of mental health for the simple reason that the disease model has provided grossly insufficient results.